Australian GP: Vettel wins F1 season opener

 Later in the race, he reported "power dropping in and out."

-His mood when speaking on the podium later was magnanimous but he repeated his complaints about the car.
+His mood when speaking on the podium later was magnanimous but he repeated his frustrations about the car.

 "A big congratulations to Ferrari and Sebastian, we struggled with the tires and had to stop early as I was suffering with grip," Hamilton said.